-In the age of terrorism I would avoid crowds whenever possible while traveling here, but again, that’s a basic safety tip that goes for just about anywhere nowadays.
+In the age of terrorism I would try to avoid hanging out in big crowds while traveling here, but again, that’s a basic safety tip that goes for just about anywhere nowadays.

 Personally, I would rate Jordan much safer than Egypt.
 But I survived and enjoyed both! 🙂